 Example: A Diplomate was required to be enrolled in the MOC Year 1 process in 2015 to maintain certification.
-An application was completed and the proper fee paid, but the physician did not complete the FPMRS Lifelong Learning and Assessment assignment by submitting the answers to 150 article-related questions by the deadline.
+An application was completed and the proper fee paid, but the physician did not complete the FPMRS Lifelong Learning and Assessment assignment by submitting the answers to 120 answers by the deadline.
 That physician will no longer be Board certified as of January 1, 2016.